mickgram/Capstone/README.md

 * Get input from SVP of Marketing.
 * Create a focus group with customers to test some of the results.
 * Propose a test market for changed approach, and follow up with new audits and monitor changes in sales.
 Do it in parallel with another market that continues exising perfect store focus.
-* Evaluate results, and if successful, get LT (CEO,CFO,CCO) alignment on next step for wider implementation.
+* Evaluate results, and if successful, get LT (CEO,CFO,CCO,CMO) alignment on next step for wider implementation.

 #### Outline of project